 About Yoran Noij

-Yoran Noij is a (research) associate.
+Yoran Noij is a tax adviser.
 He specializes in the field of international tax law with a particular focus on BEPS Actionplan 15 and the (June 7, 2017) signing of the multilateral instrument (MLI).
 The MLI will modify a large number of existing bilateral tax treaties by including anti-tax avoidance measures developed in the BEPS project.
 The MLI is not expected to become effective on a large scale until 2019.
 We expect however that the MLI will impact the international tax community.
 Yoran is a dedicated foreground analyst itemizing the various changes that the MLI will bring.

 Yoran is co-author of a number of papers and news items for the firm's website.
 In this respect he is working on a paper elaborating on bilateral tax treaties following ratification of the MLI and expiration of the MLI waiting periods.
 Yoran has finalized his bachelor’s degree on Tax & Economics at the HAN University of Applied Sciences.
-He is currently proceeding his educational career at Tilburg University studying for a Masters degree in Tax law.
+He is currently proceeding his educational career at Tilburg University studying for a Masters degree Tax law.
 Within the firm Yoran co-chairs the weekly knowledge meetings and is in charge of harvesting the necessary information.
 Yoran has been involved with the firm since the end of 2016.